 So, now we know to be patient once you open a trade, but that doesn’t mean being arrogant or hoping for miracles.
 You also have to know when a trade is bad and get out ASAP and avoid one of the 10 most common mistakes Forex traders make.
-Here is where market correction will help you tell whether the trend is done or just testing the markets.
+Here is where the market correction will help you tell whether the trend is done or just testing the markets.
 If you use this principle wisely, you will be able to hold on to your winning trades for longer and make a lot more than a short-term trader, thereby maximizing your profits.

 Know when to enter and exit positions

 This is the most difficult decision any trader will ever have to market - when to open and close a trade.
 If you open or close a trade too early, you will lose some of your profits, and the same for opening and closing trades too late.
 Timing is very important, yet it’s very difficult to determine.
-In fact, it is so difficult that traders will fall into 2 major categories, either cautious or risk-takers.
+It is so difficult that traders will fall into 2 major categories, either cautious or risk-takers.

 Cautious traders will prefer to enter and close trades late so that they can accurately determine the direction of the trend.
 This allows such traders to avoid fake-outs and minimize losses, even though they lose out on the entire trend.
 Risk-takers, on the other hand, will enter trades early and close late to take advantage of the entire trend.
 This might get them caught in fake-outs, which they compensate for with the profits from winning trades.

 What if there was a way to improve your chances?
 Learning about market correction has this benefit because you will know when the trend is still active and hold on to your trades rather than closing them too early as we have seen in the examples above.
 There’s also the advantage of waiting for market correction so that you can enter trades at the best price.
-If you did not catch the trend from the very beginning, you would want to wait for the markets to correct so that you can catch more of the trend and reduce drawdown.
+If you did not catch the trend from the very beginning, you would want to wait for the markets to correct so that you can catch more of the trend and reduce the drawdown.

 More on market correction

 In the above examples, we have looked at a bullish market, but market correction happens in both bullish and bearish market situations – you just have to invert the principles.
 Finally, we’ve also looked at major trends in the market that last for a few months, which is why I used the daily chart.
-As you can see, there are huge profits in this approach, but it is more of an investor strategy, for someone who does not have time to sit in front of their computer all day.
+As you can see, there are huge profits in this approach, but it is more of an investment strategy, for someone who does not have time to sit in front of their computer all day.

-For swing traders and day traders, you can use timelines as low as the M15 charts to look for market correction.
+For swing traders and day traders, you can use timelines as low as the M15 charts to look for a market correction.
 Going lower than this is not advisable, because there are too many trends that it is more difficult to identify the main one.
 Keeping this in mind, don’t forget to practice on a demo account or other less risky types of accounts.
-Make sure you master the principles of market correction before using it on your actual account.
+Make sure you master the principles of market correction before using them on your actual account.
 (Types of Forex trading accounts)